-- 9. Committee Bills, Raised Bills, Bills
+- 8. Time Limit on New Business Reference and Transmittal

 - a.
+Proposed Bills and Resolutions -- Proposed Bill Deadline

+- b.
+Proposed Bills and Resolutions -- Receipt by Clerk; Delivery to Committee

+- c.
+Proposed Bills and Resolutions -- Change of Reference

+- d.
+Proposed Bills and Resolutions -- Additional Information from Members

+- 9. Committee Bills, Raised Bills, Bills, Resolutions

+- a.
 Introduction

 - b.
 Definitions

 - c.
 Format

 - d.
 Preparation of Committee and Raised Bills and Resolutions

 - e.
 Committee Bill Deadline

 - f.
-Committee Bill Deadline Exception
+Committee Bill Deadline -- Exception

 - g.
 Raised Bill Deadline

 - h.
 Raised Bill Deadline -- Exceptions

 - i.
-Form and Introduction of Bills -- Types of Bills in 2004 Session
+Form and Introduction of Bills and Resolutions -- Types of Bills and Resolutions in 2008 Session

 - j.
-Signing and Filing Bills with Clerks
+Signing and Filing Bills and Resolutions with Clerks

 - 10. Substitute Bills or Resolutions

-- 11. Petition for Preparation of Bills
+- 11. Petition for Preparation of Bills or Resolutions

 - 12. Amendments

 - 13. Legislative Commissioners' Process after Committee Action a.
 Receipt

 - b.
 Examination and Correction

 - c.
 Deadline

 - d.
-Bills Returned to Committee
+Bills or Resolutions Returned to Committee

 - e.
 Change of Reference

-- 14. Reporting of Bills
+- 14. Reporting of Bills or Resolutions

 - 15. Final Committee Action

 - a.
 Deadline for Favorable Reports

 - b.
 Hearing Requirement for Favorable Report

 - c.
 Fiscal Notes and Bill Analyses

 - d.
-Bills Not Acted on by Committee; Bills Not Printed and in Files
+Bills or Resolutions Not Acted on by Committee; Bills or Resolutions Not Printed and in Files

 - e.
 Bills Authorizing Conveyance of Real Property by State

 - f.
-Referral of Bills by Chamber to Committee after Deadline
+Referral of Bills or Resolutions by Chamber to Committee after Deadline

 - 16. Bills and Resolutions Readings

 - 17. Favorable Reports

 - a.
 Committee Clerk's Signature

 - b.
 Resolutions on Appointments and Nominations

 - c.
 File Copies Distributed to Members

 - d.
 Timing of Action by Chambers

 - e.
 Action on Calendar

 - f.
 Other Provisions

 - g.
 Roll Call Requirement

 - 18. Reprinting after Amendment

 - 19. Petition for Committee Report

 - 20. Unfavorable Reports

-- 21. Recall from Other House for Reconsideration
+- 21. Recall from Other Chamber for Reconsideration

 - 22. Committee of Conference

 - a.
 Appointment of Committee

 - b.
 Committee Reports

 - c.
 Action by Chambers

 - 23. Return of Bill from Governor or Legislative Commissioners

 - 24. Examination of Bills and Resolutions

 - a.
 Examination and Correction

 - b.
 Consideration of Proposed Correction

 - 25. Engrossing of Bills and Resolutions

-- 26. Transmittal to Governor

-- a.
-Transmittal of Copy

-- b.
-Engrossed Bills

-- c.
-Records of Transmittal

-- d.
-Immediate Transmittal

-- 27. Bills not Reported

-- 28. Disturbances